-C. Organic Certification Inspections Strategic Plan for FY 2025
+C. Organic Certification Inspections Strategic Plan for FY 2026

-Table 1 represents the Organic Certification Program's Inspection Strategic Plan for FY 2025.
-As discussed in Section III of the main report, performance measures for this program are set by the Legislative Budget Board (LBB) in the agency's strategic plan.
+Table 1 represents the Organic Certification Program's Inspection Strategic Plan for FY 2026.
+As discussed in Section IV of the main report, performance measures for this program are set by the Legislative Budget Board (LBB) in the agency's strategic plan.
 The following summarizes only those performance measures for the Organic Certification Program that involve inspections to be performed.

 As required by the USDA NOP, each certified facility must be inspected annually.
-As of January 2, 2024 there were 178 active accounts, and as required by the USDA NOP, an additional 5% unannounced inspections must be completed, which is equivalent to nine unannounced inspections.
+There are 193 active accounts.
+As required by the USDA NOP, an additional 5% unannounced inspections must be completed, which is equivalent to ten unannounced inspections.
 On average, the inspectors perform four complaints/re-inspections per year.
-LBB has proposed 231 inspections for organic producers, processors, distributors, and retailers.
-However, the number of active accounts is 178, well below the LBB estimate of 219 active accounts (231 inspections minus 5% for unannounced inspections).
+LBB has proposed 200 inspections for organic producers, processors, distributors, and retailers.
+However, the number of active accounts is 193.
+Adding the 5% unannounced inspections (10) yields a total of 203 total inspections for the coming fiscal year.
 The inspection goal in Table 1 below reflects the actual number of facilities, rather than the LBB performance measure for this license type.

-Inspection Type Inspection Goals

-On-site Inspections and re-inspections of organic

-producers, processors, distributors, and retailers 187

-(announced and unannounced)
+Inspection Type Inspection Goals On-site Inspections and re-inspections of organic producers, processors, distributors, and retailers 199 (announced and unannounced) Complaints/Re-inspections 4 Total Planned Inspections FY 2026 in HB-1 203

-Complaints/Re-inspections 4

-Total Planned Inspections FY 2025 191

-D. Organic Certification Violations and Enforcement in FY 2023
+D. Organic Certification Violations and Enforcement in FY 2024

-Inspection observations are reviewed, and, if non-compliances (violations) are found, then program determines the steps necessary for the operation to submit corrective actions in order to come into compliance with applicable laws and regulations (noncompliance resolution).
+Inspection observations are reviewed, and, if non-compliances (violations) are found, then program determines the steps necessary for the operation to submit corrective actions to come into compliance with applicable laws and regulations (noncompliance resolution).
 This contrasts with other ACP programs where TDA Legal Services Division's Enforcement Section reviews the violations found during inspections to determine the appropriate resolution.
-The required number of annual inspections is set by NOP federal regulations and is based on the number of accounts on January 2nd of each year.
-TDA had a total of 191 accounts on January 2, 2022, compared to 171 accounts on January 2, 2023.
-Higher than usual certification surrenders were due to severe weather conditions for crop producers and unfavorable market conditions for higher priced organic products.
-This led to fewer facilities requiring inspection during the fiscal year.
+Each certified facility must be inspected annually, and TDA had a total of 176 accounts on January 2, 2024.

-Table 2 summarizes the inspections and resolutions for FY 2023.
+Table 2 summarizes the inspections and resolutions for FY 2024.
 NOP defines each individual violation as either major or minor, however, resolution of major violations would not (necessarily) trigger the potential to revoke the operator's organics certification.
 Instead of using the NOP definition of 'major violation', only those violations that put the operator's organic certification in jeopardy will be counted as 'major violations' for this report.